ECCC-MSC/open-data/README.md

 Is is a best practice to [review existing open tickets](http://gccode.ssc-spc.gc.ca/ec-msc/public-doc/issues) before proceeding with a documentation deployment.

-### 5.2.1 - Install Conda and create mkdocs virtual environment
+### 5.2.1 - Install Conda and create a mkdocs virtual environment

 Validate if Conda is already installed on your computer.
 Type `conda --version`.
-If a Conda version is provided, Conda is installed and skip the installation steps.
+If a Conda version is provided, Conda is installed and skip the installation and go directly to deployment steps at 5.2.2 below.
 Otherwise, proceed with the Conda installation.

 To install Conda, please choose a location in your work environment that has a sufficient amount of disk space.
 It is not recommended that you install Conda in your home directory due to limited disk space allocated to this directory.